March of Istria

+The March of Istria, or the Margraviate of Istria (Markgrafschaft Istrien) was a historical frontier county, or march centered on the Istrian peninsula.
+It was established after the Carolingian conquest at the end of the 8th century, and continued to exist in various territorial scopes and administrative forms within the Holy Roman Empire, consequently becoming integrated into the Austrian Kingdom of Illyria, and the Austrian Littoral.
+In time it lost its most western (coastal) regions, that became pat of the Venetian Istria, while the Istrian frontier county, or march was reduced to central and eastern parts of the Istrian peninsula.
+Those regions were reintegrated after 1797, and the reunited Istrian march was finally abolished in 1918.

 History

 The settlement area of the ancient Histri tribes had been conquered by the Roman Empire in 178 BC and was incorporated into the northeastern Venetia et Histria region under Emperor Augustus.
 Upon the Decline of the Roman Empire and the Migration Period, the Lombards under King Alboin from 568 onwards conquered Venetia, where they established the Duchy of Friuli, part of their Kingdom of Italy.
 The Istrian peninsula remained under Byzantine (Eastern Roman) influence, while South Slavic tribes (Croatians and Slovenes) settled in the east and north.

 Aistulf, King of the Lombards from 749, attacked the remaining Byzantine territories in Italy and even threatened the Byzantine Papacy in Rome.
 As Pope Zachary expected no help from Constantinople, he forged an alliance with Pepin the Short, the powerful Mayor of the Palace of the Frankish kingdom north of the Alps, whom he legitimized as King of the Franks.
 In 755, Pepin invaded Italy and forced Aistulf under Frankish suzerainty.
 Pepin's son Charlemagne in 773/774 finally incorporated the Italian kingdom into the Carolingian Empire.